 America’s Serengeti – this is a name often used to describe Lamar Valley.
 This is probably my favorite part of the whole national park, and one that I spend a lot of time in with each visit.
 The Lamar Valley is a large river valley surrounded by mountains and filled to the brim with wildlife.
 It is home to the famous Junction Butte and Lamar Canyon wolf packs, as well as huge herds of bison, pronghorn, grizzly bears, badgers, bald eagles, and more.

 What I love about the Lamar Valley is that you are always bound to see something exciting.
 Whether it’s being held up by a large herd of bison crossing the road, a lucky encounter with one of the wolf packs, or getting to see a grizzly bear cross the Lamar River, I’ve always been left in awe by this place.
 Your best chance at these special sightings is getting there very early in the morning, or staying out close to sunset as the animals are more active during these times.
+Remember to bring binoculars!
+IT is also a really fun experience to visit Lamar Valley with a naturalist guide.
+You can book a tour that will provide all the scopes and binoculars you need, too.

 There are no hotels in the Lamar Valley, but there are a couple of small primitive campgrounds (Slough Creek and Pebble Creek).
-These are first-come first-served, and are definitely hard to secure with their limited availability, so plan to get there very early if you want to snag a site. another option is to stay in nearby Cooke City.
+These are first-come first-served, and are definitely hard to secure with their limited availability, so plan to get there very early if you want to snag a site.
+Another option is to stay in nearby Cooke City.

 One of my favorite things to do in Yellowstone is to head to the Lamar Valley in the late afternoon, drive up and down watching wildlife until sunset, and then finish up the day by driving north-east out of the park to Cooke City (MT) and getting a delicious pizza at the Miner’s Saloon… SO GOOD!